-For an on-prem Pexip Infinity deployment, if there are any firewalls in between the Lync/SfB server and the Conferencing Nodes, or between the internal Lync/SfB clients and the Conferencing Nodes, these firewalls have to be configured to permit the relevant traffic (see Appendix 3: Firewall ports).

-There are some limitations with merging and escalating Lync meetings with PIN-protected Pexip conferences:

-- When using drag and drop to merge a PIN-protected Pexip conference into a Lync meeting, you need to include the PIN in the Lync/SfB contact address using the format <vmr_alias><PIN>@<domain>.
-Note that this will make the PIN visible to other Lync meeting participants.
-You can only merge a locked Pexip conference into a Lync meeting if the Pexip conference is also PIN-protected. - If a Lync/SfB client dials a PIN-protected VMR directly without the PIN in the URI, and then enters the PIN manually, it may not be able to present a PowerPoint file or escalate that call to a Lync Meeting (e.g. by drag-and-dropping other Lync/SfB participants into the call).
-Presentation and escalation is always possible if the Lync client initially dials the VMR with the PIN in the URI.
+- Pexip Infinity does not support direct federation with consumer Skype; it does support federation with Lync / Skype for Business. - For an on-prem Pexip Infinity deployment, if there are any firewalls in between the Lync/SfB server and the Conferencing Nodes, or between the internal Lync/SfB clients and the Conferencing Nodes, these firewalls have to be configured to permit the relevant traffic (see Appendix 3: Firewall ports). - There are some limitations with merging and escalating Lync/SfB meetings with PIN-protected Pexip conferences: - When using drag and drop to merge a PIN-protected Pexip conference into a Lync/SfB meeting, you need to include the PIN in the Lync/SfB contact address using the format <vmr_alias><PIN>@<domain>.
+Note that this will make the PIN visible to other Lync/SfB meeting participants.
+You can only merge a locked Pexip conference into a Lync/SfB meeting if the Pexip conference is also PIN-protected. - If a Lync/SfB client dials a PIN-protected VMR directly without the PIN in the URI, and then enters the PIN manually, it may not be able to present a PowerPoint file or escalate that call to a Lync/SfB meeting (e.g. by drag-and-dropping other Lync/SfB participants into the call).
+Presentation and escalation is always possible if the Lync/SfB client initially dials the VMR with the PIN in the URI. - Video is not sent, in either direction, between RTV-based clients and a VTC system connected into a Lync/SfB meeting via Pexip Infinity.